hayhuhin/weather_representation/README.md

 ![display bar](screenshots/navbar.PNG)

-*Description: you can change it to see weather information of the whole week starting from the current day.*
+*Description: You can change it to see weather information for the whole week starting from the current day.*

-### 4. weather Page (Week View)
+### 4. Weather Page (Week View)

 ![week view](screenshots/weather_page.PNG)

 *Description: Visual representation of the weather sorted by days, starting from the current day.*

 ## Architecture

-now the intersting part of the application comes.
+Now, let's explore the interesting part of the application.

 ### Application Design Diagram

 ![application diagram](screenshots/top_layer_diagram.PNG)

-as you can see the top layer of the application is designed as Model View Controller but in the inside application im using more design patterns for code readability and simplicity.
+The top layer of the application is designed using the Model-View-Controller (MVC) pattern.
+Internally, additional design patterns are employed for code readability and simplicity.

-**MVC(Model View Controller) design pattern diagram**
+**MVC (Model-View-Controller) Design Pattern Diagram**

 ![application diagram](screenshots/mvc.PNG)

    - Serves as the core of the application, handling requests from the UI.
    - Retrieves weather data from external APIs or data sources.

-**Adapter design pattern diagram**
+**Adapter Design Pattern Diagram**

 ![application diagram](screenshots/api_diagram.PNG)

    - Serves as the core of the application, handling requests from the UI.
    - Retrieves weather data from external APIs or data sources.

-**Facade design pattern diagram**
+**Facade Design Pattern Diagram**

 ![application diagram](screenshots/interactive_map.png)

    - Serves as the core of the application, handling requests from the UI.
    - Retrieves weather data from external APIs or data sources.

 ### Component Diagram